Mastering Tarot Spread Interpretation: A Diviner’s Guide to Reading with Fluency

 This is a 15-card spread divided into five sections of three cards each.
 This spread is excellent for reading tarot combinations because of its sections.
 The five traditional sections are: Querent, Headspace, Karma/Destiny, Path 1, and Path 2.
 Once fluent, a reading may only take 5 to 10 minutes.
 At first, however, it may take much longer.

-This exercise is best saved until you are comfortable with the full 78-card deck.
-Every tarot card has other associations, such as with elements, numbers, and astrology.
+I recommend saving this exercise until you are comfortable with the full 78-card deck.
+Every tarot card has other correspondences, such as with Elements, Numbers, and Astrology.
 The exercise is to combine correspondences to gain information.
+I will give some examples from simple to complex.